 Seriously Amazing Objects

 Overall, Seriously Amazing Objects is an excellent series that manages to combine technical, scientific, and historical details with personal stories.
 It focuses on some of the most important objects from around the world, presenting them in a way that makes them both accessible and engaging for audiences of all ages.
 From the underwater discoveries on the coast of Greece to the design of the modern commercial jet engine, Seriously Amazing Objects offers an entertaining and comprehensive look at the legacy of human ingenuity.

-Seriously Amazing Objects is a series that is currently running and has 2 seasons (8 episodes).
-The series first aired on November 25, 2013.
+Seriously Amazing Objects is a series that ran for 2 seasons (8 episodes) between November 25, 2013 and on Smithsonian Channel

+Seriously Amazing Objects